-On what Side, in this Inflance, did the Ingratitude lie!
-Is there a Pretence for charging that generous People with this base Vice, or for acquitting these Parricides from the blackest?
-If the Prince of Orange, having at the Head of the Diath Troops driven the invading French out of the Seven Provinces, had enslaved the States with their own Forces, because, pethaps, they had resuced to deliver up their Government to his Will and Pleasure, and to give him a Power to oppress them, as a Reward for having defended them s who would have been ungrateful in this Case, the
+On what side, in this instance, did the ingratitude lie?
+Is there a pretence for charging that generous people with this base vice, or for acquitting these parricides from the blackest?
+If the Prince of Orange, having at the head of the Dutch troops driven the invading French out of the Seven Provinces, had enslaved the States with their own forces, because, perhaps, they had refused to deliver up their government to his will and pleasure, and to give him a power to oppress them, as a reward for having defended them; who would have been ungrateful in this case, the prince or the States?
+They for refusing to be slaves, or he for making them slaves?

-Prince on the States is They for refusing to be Slaves or he for making them Slaves ? ...
-The People lose much more by their Generolity to their Benefactors, than the Benefactors lofe by the Ingratitude or Stinginess of the People, whose Fault is almost always on the other Side.
-By giving them too much, they often tempt and enable them to take all as in the Cases of Marius.
-Sylia, Cafar, Pififtratus, Agathocles.
-Oliver, Cromwell, the late Kings of Denmark and Sweden, and many more.
-But suppose it had happened sometimes (which has rarely happened) that a worthy Man should not meet a proper Reward from his.
-Countrymen, for publick Services done them: it is still bester that he has too little, or even none, than too much; and a worthy Man will never feek Revenge upon his Country, for a Mistake in his Merit; a Mistake which may be easily cominitted, and is at worst pardonable.
-But a Man who has forved his Country, and then turns it upside down, because that it has not, or he thinks that is has not, given him Reward enough, shews that he deferved none.
+The people lose much more by their generosity to their benefactors, than the benefactors lose by the ingratitude or stinginess of the people, whose fault is almost always on the other side.
+By giving them too much, they often tempt and enable them to take all; as in the cases of Marius, Sulla, Caesar, Pisistratus, Agathocles, Oliver Cromwell, the late kings of Denmark and Sweden, and many more.
+But suppose it had happened sometimes (which has rarely happened) that a worthy man should not meet a proper reward from his countrymen, for publick services done them; it is still better that he has too little, or even none, than too much; and a worthy man will never seek revenge upon his country, for a mistake in his merit; a mistake which may be easily committed, and is at worst pardonable.
+But a man who has served his country, and then turns it upside down, because that it has not, or he thinks that it has not, given him reward enough, shews that he deserved none.

-Sometimes a Man's ill Deeds balance his good, and then he pays himself; or over-balance them, and then he is entitled more to Punishment; than Reward; and both Rewards and Punishments ought to be faithfully said; though there is generally more Crime and Inscurity in not punishing well, than in not paying well; a Fault too frequent in free States, who, dazzled with great Behefits, are often blind to greater Offences, or overlook thore, and reward before they enquire.
+Sometimes a man's ill deeds balance his good, and then he pays himself; or overbalance them, and then he is entitled more to punishment than reward; and both rewards and punishments ought to be faithfully paid: though there is generally more crime and insecurity in not punishing well, than in not paying well; a fault too frequent in free states, who, dazzled with great benefits, are often blind to greater offences, or overlook them, and reward before they enquire.